willymcallister/willymcallister.github.io/_articles/standard-electrical-units.md

 <details>
 <summary>Answer</summary>
-<p>One mole of electrons corresponds to the below amount of coulombs:</p>
+<p>Divide the number of electrons in a mole by the number of electrons in a coulomb.</p>

 <p>$\dfrac{6.02214 \times 10^{23} \,\text{electrons} / \text{mole}}{ 6.24151 \times 10^{18} \,\text{electrons}/\text{coulomb}} = 96{,}485 \text{ coulombs/mole}$</p>